terencetmac/dotfiles/Readme.md

 - `yip` - yank inside paragraph
 - `D` - delete to end of line
 - `J` - Join current line with next, delete what's in between
+- `vep` - at the current cursor, paste into current word.
+(Visual mode, End of word, Paste)

 ### Marking Text